-STK-001 has been developed to treat genetic disorders where someone has one healthy copy of a gene and one mutated copy, as is the case in SCN1A-related Dravet Syndrome.
+STK-001 has been developed to treat SCN1A-related Dravet Syndrome where someone has one healthy copy of a gene and one mutated copy.
 If there's only one functional copy of SCN1A then it may produce too little protein for the brain to work as it should, causing seizures, intellectual disabilities and a range of other conditions.
 STK-001 works by helping the functional gene to increase protein production, with the aim of restoring protein levels to near normal levels, and hopefully in doing so addressing the underlying causes of Dravet Syndrome.